Althinect/filament-spatie-roles-permissions/README.md

 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"
 ```

-Add the plugin to teh AdminPanelProvider
+Add the plugin to the `AdminPanelProvider`
 ```php
 use Althinect\FilamentSpatieRolesPermissions\FilamentSpatieRolesPermissionsPlugin;